Updated: Mar 30

 Also common is irritability, mild depression, ringing in the ears, or sensitivity to light

-See your family GP or go to an emergency department if any of the following develop
+It is advised to see your doctor after any head injury, or go to an emergency department if any of the following develop

 severe or continuing headache despite taking painkillers